iterative/mlem.ai/content/docs/use-cases/mlem-mr.md

 This way your deployment system doesn't need to know of every developer repository.

-Also, you can use different branches in MR repo to employ gitflow-like process.
+Also, you can use different branches in MR repo to employ Git flow processes.

 And via configuring permissions for this repo you can approve new model versions for production.